piratfm/eti-tools/README.md

     extract_pad: 0
     file:       /run/station7.fifo

+    [channel]
+    # pass DAB/DAB+ stream to ODR-DabMUX.
+    sid:        0xc224
+    extract_pad: 0
+    zmq:       tcp://127.0.0.1:9001

-In [server] section the parameters of icecast server must be setted.
+In [server] section the parameters of Icecast2 server must be setted.
 In [channel] sections at least service-id of the channel must be presented.
 If u wish to write stream to file, then use "file" to specify it's location.
-If stream to server is needed, then specify mount-point on the icecast server.
+If stream to Icecast2 server is needed, then specify mount-point on the icecast server.
+If you wish to re-stream to ODR-DabMUX then set destination of the ZeroMQ URI to muxing server.
 To get list of service-id's, use "ni2http --list -i <inputfile>"